funilrys/PyFunceble/docs/components/multiprocessing.rst

     * :code:`end`
     * :code:`live`

-With the `end` mode, we merge all data at the very end of the current instance.
+With the :code:`end` mode, we merge all data at the very end of the current instance.
-With the `live` mode, we merge all data while testing.
+With the :code:`live` mode, we merge all data while testing.

 Simply update the default value of